njb90/ShutterlyWedded/README.md

 - 📱 **Responsive Design**: Works great on desktop, tablet, and mobile devices
 - ☁️ **Cloud-Powered**: Images hosted and optimized by Cloudinary
 - 🚀 **Fast Loading**: Automatic image optimization and CDN delivery
-- 🏷️ **Smart Metadata**: Face detection, color analysis, and automatic tagging
+- 🏷️ **Smart Metadata**: Automatic tagging and custom metadata storage

 ## Technologies Used
 - React 18 with TypeScript